ZEISS-PiWeb/PiWeb-Api/_pages/v2.0.0/SDK/022-basics/0221-basics-configuration.md

 <h2 id="{{page.sections['basics']['secs']['configuration'].anchor}}">{{page.sections['basics']['secs']['configuration'].title}}</h2>

+All types of entities can be described by several attributes.

+## Explain QDAS K-Values an link to WellKnownKey class

-All types of entities can be described by several attributes. `Configuration` class includes all possible attributes for each entity identified by particular property:
+`Configuration` class includes all possible attributes for each entity identified by particular property:

 <img src="/PiWeb-Api/images/configuration-schema.png" class="img-responsive center-block">